stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 midnight on the morning of the 9th, carrying a line of cable from each of the ships and preparing to unload supplies by means of a breeches-buoy arrangement.
 Our sensations on first treading antarctic soil were poignant and complex, even though at this particular point the Scott and Shackleton expeditions had preceded us.
-Our camp on the frozen shore below the volcano&rsquo;s slope was only a provisional one; headquarters being kept aboard the   Arkham.
-We landed all our drilling apparatus, dogs, sledges, tents, provisions, gasoline tanks, experimental ice-melting outfit, cameras both ordinary and a&euml;rial, a&euml;roplane parts, and other accessories, including three small portable wireless outfits (besides those in the planes) capable of communicating with the   Arkham&rsquo;s   large outfit from any part of the antarctic continent that we would be likely to visit.
-The ship&rsquo;s outfit, communicating with the outside world, was to convey press reports to the   Arkham Advertiser&rsquo;s   powerful wireless station on Kingsport Head, Mass.
-We hoped to complete our work during a single antarctic summer; but if this proved impossible we would winter on the   Arkham,   sending the   Miskatonic   north before the freezing of the ice for another summer&rsquo;s supplies.
+Our camp on the frozen shore below the volcano's slope was only a provisional one; headquarters being kept aboard the   Arkham.
+We landed all our drilling apparatus, dogs, sledges, tents, provisions, gasoline tanks, experimental ice-melting outfit, cameras both ordinary and aërial, aëroplane parts, and other accessories, including three small portable wireless outfits (besides those in the planes) capable of communicating with the   Arkham's   large outfit from any part of the antarctic continent that we would be likely to visit.
+The ship's outfit, communicating with the outside world, was to convey press reports to the   Arkham Advertiser's   powerful wireless station on Kingsport Head, Mass.
+We hoped to complete our work during a single antarctic summer; but if this proved impossible we would winter on the   Arkham,   sending the   Miskatonic   north before the freezing of the ice for another summer's supplies.

   I need not repeat what the newspapers have already published about our early
 work: of our ascent of Mt.
-Erebus; our successful mineral borings at several points on Ross Island and the singular speed with which Pabodie&rsquo;s apparatus accomplished them, even through solid rock layers; our provisional test of the small ice-melting equipment; our perilous ascent of the great barrier with sledges and supplies; and our final assembling of five huge a&euml;roplanes at the camp atop the barrier.
-The health of our land party&mdash;twenty men and 55 Alaskan sledge dogs&mdash;was remarkable, though of course we had so far encountered no really destructive temperatures or windstorms.
+Erebus; our successful mineral borings at several points on Ross Island and the singular speed with which Pabodie's apparatus accomplished them, even through solid rock layers; our provisional test of the small ice-melting equipment; our perilous ascent of the great barrier with sledges and supplies; and our final assembling of five huge aëroplanes at the camp atop the barrier.
+The health of our land party--twenty men and 55 Alaskan sledge dogs--was remarkable, though of course we had so far encountered no really destructive temperatures or windstorms.
 For the most part, the thermometer varied between zero and 20&deg;
 or 25&deg; above, and our experience with New England winters had accustomed us to rigours of this sort.
 The barrier camp was semi-permanent, and destined to be a storage cache for gasoline,